12 Bird Sanctuaries of India to Spot Exotic Birds

 Living in concrete jungles, most of us would have forgotten the chirping songs of birds.
 The birds that inspire us to fly high, to sing and to commune with nature are the loveliest and the most admirable creatures of the God's creation.
 However, there are very few of us who can see majesty in those tiny frames and for them, the landscape of India offers a diverse flora and fauna where they can go and spot both the native as well as the exotic species of birds.
-Here are some of the best bird sanctuaries in India where these lovely creatures can find a safe haven:
+Here are 12 bird sanctuaries of India where these lovely creatures can find a safe haven:

 1. Bharatpur Bird Sanctuary, Rajasthan

 While Rajasthan is always considered the ultimate place for wildlife sanctuaries in India and it's world famous national parks in India as well, it also has many bird sanctuaries, like the Bharatpur Bird sanctuary that is also known as the Keolodeo Ghana National Park.
 The bird sanctuary is not just a famous tourist spot for Indians but also for international visitors.
 Behind those big bushes and still waters, what astonishes the visitors is the loud noise of the birds and their varied hues.
 This beautiful sanctuary is haven to the indigenous water- birds as well as migratory water birds and waterside birds apart from Sambar, Chital, Nilgai and Boar.
 The Migratory birds come here from as far away as Siberia and Central Asia and spend their winters, before returning to their breeding grounds.
 Migratory birds at Bharatpur bird sanctuary include, several species of Cranes, Pelicans, Geese, Ducks, Eagles, Hawks, Shanks, Stints, Wagtails, Warblers, Wheatears, Flycatchers, Buntings, Larks and Pipits, etc.